BlueBrain/MultiscaleRun/README.md

 # Release notes

+## Upcoming release

+* virtualenv command:
+  * Improvement: the command now installs spack pkg if necessary.
+There is no need to run spack commands manually anymore. [!104]
+  * Fix issue when multiscale-run was loaded from BB5 module `py-multiscale-run`.
+[BBPP40-430]
+* edit-mod-file command: load intel compilers module if required (!104)

 ## 0.5.1 - 2024-02-07

 * Fix: init with julia create was not pointing to the correct location